innovationinsoftware/policy-dev/lab8.md

 ## Part 1: Conditional Statements

 Conditional statements let you write policies that behave differently based on data.
-Sentinel supports `if`, `else if`, and `else` just like many programming languages.
+Sentinel supports `if`, `else if`, and `else` in the global scope or in functions, but **not inside rule blocks** ([see docs](https://developer.hashicorp.com/sentinel/docs/language/conditionals)).

-### 1. Using If/Else in Policies with Static Imports
+### 1. Using Boolean Logic in Rules with Static Imports

 Let's start with a policy that enforces different CPU limits based on the environment, using a static import for data.